indexdata/localindices/doc/manual/02-using.md

     Jakub: I mean there's a whole chapter on TPs in the manual, instead of putting more text here let's refer user to that section.
 -->

 * _Storage_: Select the storage type and location for the harvested data.
 The Harvester has a storage abstraction layer to allow it to work with multiple potential record storage systems, but at present, only Solr/Lucene is supported.
+Once the _Storage_ has been selected, it is possible to view the indexed records by clicking the _Stored records: click to view_ field.

 * _Encoding override_: A feed can return invalid encoded responses, such as having an XML header with encoding set to UTF-8, but actually return ISO-8859-1 in the data.
 Setting this field to the actual encoding will force the Harvester to use the specified encoding.

+The Reset button will reset a job back to the initial (newly created) stated, which means resetting any status fields and date fields.
+This will also delete any records in the associated storage.
+The Delete Job and Records button will as stated delete both the job and the harvested records in the associated storage.

 #### Resource-specific Settings \